Muszeb/ENQUIRE/README.md

 	![](https://github.com/Muszeb/ENQUIRE/blob/main/output_overview/data.png)

     Furthemore, under `tmp-tag`, the file `source_pmids.txt` contains all the inspected articles for the given ENQUIRE job.
 These can also be consulted specifically for each iteration under `tmp-tag/efetch_inputs`.
+Starting from release v4.0.0, this subdirectory also contains literature metadata for all ierations under `CitationToPMID_record.tsv`.

     Please don't hesitate to contact us for any clarification on the purposes of any file.